techidaily/site-games-able/source/_posts/enhance-visual-fluidity-measuring-your-devices-fps.md

 ## What Is an FPS Counter?

- The term[FPS has multiple meanings](https://www.makeuseof.com/video-games-fps-meaning/) , but "frames per second" specifically is a great way to indicate how optimally and smoothly your games are running.
+ The term [FPS has multiple meanings](https://www.makeuseof.com/video-games-fps-meaning/) , but "frames per second" specifically is a great way to indicate how optimally and smoothly your games are running.
 An FPS counter is a simple tool that displays the number of frames your device is rendering every second.

  These calculations are in real-time and are useful for benchmarks, diagnosing issues, or just having peace of mind.
 The general formula dictates the more frames per second you have, the better your gaming experience is going to be.

- Enabling this feature on a computer is easy and accessible, given just how many good[FPS counter apps for Windows](https://www.makeuseof.com/fps-counter-apps-windows-11/) there are.
+ Enabling this feature on a computer is easy and accessible, given just how many good [FPS counter apps for Windows](https://www.makeuseof.com/fps-counter-apps-windows-11/) there are.
 For Android, on the other hand, your options are limited and quite finicky.

 ## 1\.
 Track FPS Using Your Default Game Booster App

  Most performance-centric Android phones have their own game booster app or plugin of some kind.
-For Poco it's the Game Turbo service, for ROG Phones it's called the X Mode, and there's also a[gaming mode for OnePlus devices](https://www.makeuseof.com/how-to-use-gaming-mode-on-oneplus-phones/) .
+For Poco it's the Game Turbo service, for ROG Phones it's called the X Mode, and there's also a [gaming mode for OnePlus devices](https://www.makeuseof.com/how-to-use-gaming-mode-on-oneplus-phones/) .

  Usually, the easiest way to enable the gaming mode on your phone is to launch a game that your game booster plugin supports, and you should automatically see a heads-up notification prompting you to enable or tamper with a few options.
 If not, look for a separate Games app in your app drawer and make sure your favorite games are added to the list.